Rubas22/2021_pml_rubas/README.md

 Inside homework folder there are two files with my solutions to homework.

-In expo folder there is the slices with the topic I presented as part of the course.
+In expo folder there are two presentations.
+One of them has the slices with the topic I presented as part of the course and the other is the presentation of my final project.

-As final project, a dataset is analyzed with various classifiers.
-Such dataset contains records on patients with one out of six skin diseases; for more details pleas read /project/data/dermatology.names.
-The goal is to compare different models which aim to diagnose the type of Eryhemato-Squamous.
-Eight of the records were omitted in the .csv file since they lack the "age" field.
+As final project I implemented decision trees algorithms.
+The aim was to get a playable model to diagnose erythemato-squamous diseases (ESD).
+Such model allow us to understand how some clinical and histopatological features are related to the illnesses.
+The dataset that was used contains records on patients with one out of six skin diseases; for more details please read /project/data/dermatology.names.
 The original dataset was gotten from "https://archive.ics.uci.edu/ml/datasets/Dermatology" and I included a paper where you can see how this dataset was originally used.
+All this is located in the project folder.